clayrisser/node-log-benchmarks/RESULTS.md

 | Test 2      | N/A         | N/A     | N/A         | N/A         | N/A     | N/A         |
 | Test 3      | N/A         | N/A     | N/A         | N/A         | N/A     | N/A         |
 | **Average** | **N/A**     | **N/A** | **N/A**     | **N/A**     | **N/A** | **N/A**     |

+Sadly I was not able to get log4js when sending logs to syslog over TCP.
+I believe there is a bug in their library.
+I consistently received the following error.

 ```
 (node:31818) UnhandledPromiseRejectionWarning: TypeError: Cannot read property 'trace' of undefined